 It also helps to reduce squirt if it comes with a low-deflection shaft.

 One-piece cues are often high-deflection cues that are thick, stiff, and heavy.
 If you use this, you usually have to make up for the extra squirt of the cue ball with skill.

 But for beginners, it is a great cue to start with because it makes landing shots easier.

 Also, while most two-piece cues come with a Pro Taper, one-piece cues often come with a conical taper.

 With the Pro Taper, from the joint, the shaft is tapered down until about 12- to 14-inches from the tip, at which point the diameter will stay constant from there to the ferrule.

 For the conical taper, the diameter of the cue decreases all the way to the ferrule.

 Before you buy a cue, try out as many options as possible to decide what is best for you.

 House pool cue sets are generally affordable.
 If you don’t want multiple people using your more expensive personal cues, these house cues are the way to go.

-At the worst, all you will have to do is replace a few tips with extras you have at home at there is a cue stick for everyone.
+At worst, all you will have to do is replace a few tips with extras you have at home there.
 We hope this list helps you make an informed choice.